coolbeatz71/eshop-modular-monolith/.github/README.md

 - Builds the solution in Release configuration

 ### Test Job
-- Sets up PostgreSQL and Redis services
+- Sets up Docker for TestContainers
-- Runs all unit tests for each module
+- Runs all unit tests for each module with code coverage
-- Runs integration tests for the API
+- Runs integration tests using TestContainers (PostgreSQL + Redis)
+- Generates comprehensive coverage reports
-- Uploads test results as artifacts
+- Uploads test results and coverage reports as artifacts

 ## Local Development